The Dharma transmission – Founders & patriarchs of Buddhist currents

 EN English English

-A lineage in is a line of transmission of the Buddhist teaching that is “theoretically traced back to the Buddha himself.”
+A lineage in Buddhism is a line of transmission of the Buddhist teaching that is “theoretically traced back to the Buddha himself.”

 The successors of Buddha’s teachings